- Create a Flexible Evaluation Datasets with test cases that have multiple inputs and expected outputs of various types

 - Customizing the annotation UI to allow human annotators to see the data that is relevant for them to annotate.

-You may want to look at the Flexible Evaluation Recipe or the Simple Flexible Evaluation Guide to get a feel for how flexible evaluation can be used.
+📘 Before you dive into the details: You may want to look at the Flexible Evaluation Recipe or the Simple Flexible Evaluation Guide to get a feel for how flexible evaluation can be used.
 To understand when to use flexible evaluation, see Why Use Flexible Evaluation.

 Flexible Evaluation Datasets

-To get started with flexible evaluations, you need a new evaluation dataset with schema_type="FLEXIBLE"
+To get started with flexible evaluations, you need a new evaluation dataset withschema_type="FLEXIBLE"

 :